khock1/TransientDynamics/README.md

 # TransientDynamics
-Matlab code for coral reef models demosntrating transient dynamics
+Matlab code for demonstrating transient dynamics in coral reef models

 The code is there, but needs to be better organised...